RTA Challans 4130 PSVs, Impounds 3283 On Rules Violations - UrduPoint

 RTA Challans 4130 PSVs, Impounds 3283 On Rules Violations

-Regional Transport Authority (RTA) Rawalpindi challan slips to 4130 Public Service Vehicles (PSVs) and impounded 3283 for overcharging, overloading and on other traffic rules violations during 2020

-RAWALPINDI, (UrduPoint / Pakistan Point News - 31st Dec, 2020 ) :Regional Transport Authority (RTA) Rawalpindi challan slips to 4130 Public Service Vehicles (PSVs) and impounded 3283 for overcharging, overloading and on other traffic rules violations during 2020.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 3rd Jan, 2021 ) :Regional Transport Authority (RTA) Rawalpindi have challaned 4130 Public Service Vehicles (PSVs) and impounded 3283 for overcharging, overloading and on other violations during 2020.

 He informed APP that fines amounting to over Rs 4.3 million were imposed on the rules violators.